trbabb/geomc/doc/style_guide.md

 Programming
 ===========

 Do not allocate memory if it can be avoided.
-Stack variables and stack-allocated arrays are always p referable where possible.
+Stack variables and stack-allocated arrays are always preferable where possible.

 Do not use logic with "epislons" if it can be avoided, especially since most code is templated.
 The scale of a sensible epsilon would be dependent on the template parameter type).
 Arithmetic